Emilia-Guadalupe/DigimonCards/README.md

+## Digimon Cards

+A very simple proyect that I made just to practice API calls.

+I used this Digimon API: https://digimon-api.vercel.app/api/digimon

+You don't need any special dependencies, just 'npm install'.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).